nimrossum/research-project/docs/main.typ

 == Metric Computation

-In this section, we describe the detailed steps to compute Compression Distance (CD) for each commit.
+In this section, the steps to compute Compression Distance (CD) for each commit is described.
 The process is divided into four sub-sections:

 === Concatenated Commit Buffer (CCB) Construction
 // Describe how you assemble the full-repository byte string per commit.
-We begin by constructing a concatenated commit buffer (CCB) for every commit, reading all the file contents into a single buffer.
-The contents of the files are obtained via the `git cat-file <blob hash>` command and reading the standard output of the command.
+A concatenated commit buffer (CCB) was constructed for every commit, reading all the file contents into a single buffer.
+The contents of the files were obtained by calling the `git cat-file <blob hash>` command and reading the standard output of the command into buffers.
+For each commit buffer, a second buffer was created by concatenating with the newest revision buffer, in order to create the components needed for @def:compression_distance.

-=== Compression Setup
+=== Compression Setup <compressionSetup>
 // zstd version, compression level (3), window size 2^21 B, memory limits.

-Next, we compress each CCB and its paired baseline buffer using ZStandard (zstd) @zstdlibc51:online.
+Each CCB was compressed using ZStandard (zstd) @zstdlibc51:online.
 The ZStandard compression algorithm (zstd) @facebook31:online, has a window log of 21 @zstdlibc51:online for its default 3 level compression, making the window size $2^21 = 2"MB"$.
 This makes zstd suitable for this task, as long as you are aware of the limit and remember to adjust it as needed.

-We used the default compression level of 3, which has a window size of $2^(21) B = 2 "MB"$.

-We checked that the repositories we used were smaller than half of this size#footnote("Due to compressing the newest commit buffer with each commit, meaning we need at least 2x the baseline buffer, assuming that no commit buffer is larger than the final buffer, but there is still some wiggle room for all of the projects, as none of them surpass 1 MB"), in order for the compression algorithm to consider the entire commit buffer when attempting to compress it.
+As mentioned in @repositorySelection, it was ensured that the repositories used were smaller than half of this size#footnote("Due to compressing the newest commit buffer with each commit, meaning that a window size of at least 2x the baseline buffer was needed, assuming that no commit buffer is larger than the final buffer"), to ensure that the sliding search window of the compression algorithm was able to take the entire commit buffer into account

 === Calculating $"CD"$ & $#sym.Delta"CD"$

-We then calculate the Compression Distance using @def:compression_distance.
-Then, to get the compressed distance contribution for each commit, we simply subtract it with the compression distance from the previous commit as seen in @def:compression_distance_delta.
+The Compression Distance was calculated using @def:compression_distance.
+Then, to get the compressed distance contribution for each commit, the compression distance from the previous commit as seen in @def:compression_distance_delta was subtracted from the compression distance for the current commit.
 This method adds intentional survivorship bias into the metric, favoring code that is more easily compressible with the final version.

 == Commit Classification

-Using keyword searching, we were able to categorize the many of the commits automatically.
+Using keyword searching, it was possible to categorize the many of the commits automatically.
 For the Commitizen repository, all the commits were automatically categorized due to the nature of conforming to Conventional Commits.
-We used the following keywords for categorizing the commits:
+The following keywords for categorizing the commits were used:

-For Commitizen, we used: Test, Fix, Feat, Refactor, Style, Docs, as
+- For Commitizen, the standard keywords from Conventional Commits were used: *Test, Fix, Feat, Refactor, Style and Docs*.

-For Git Truck, we used: Bump, Refactor, Fix, Feature.
+- For Git Truck, these keywords were used: *Bump, Refactor, Fix, Feature*.

 == Statistical Analysis
 // Methods: Spearman's ρ, regression, boxplots; significance tests; tools/libraries used.

-We evaluated whether per-commit $#sym.Delta"CD"$ aligns with traditional complexity measured by LoCC.
-For each repository, we created log-log scatter plots with linear trend-lines and computed the coefficient of determination, $R^2$, between $#sym.Delta"CD"$ and LoCC across all commits.
+It was evaluated whether per-commit $#sym.Delta"CD"$ align with traditional complexity measured by LoCC.
+For each repository, a log-log scatter plot with regression trend-lines was created.
+From the trend-lines, the coefficient of determination was computed, $R^2$, between $#sym.Delta"CD"$ and LoCC across all commits.

 = Results <sec:results>

 In this section, we will explore whether we have answered the research questions presented in @researchQuestions, provided here for convenience:

 - RQ1: Is the compression distance a more representative metric for quantifying the complexity of a version-controlled software repository than LoCC?
-- RQ2: To what extent does compression distance discriminate between manual or semi-automatic commit types (e.g., bugfix, feature, refactoring, documentation, style)?
+- RQ2: To what extent does compression distance discriminate between manual or semi-automatic commit types (e.g., bug fix, feature, refactoring, documentation, style)?
 - RQ3: Does compression distance suffer from the same limitations as LoCC in quantifying the contributions of developers?

 The data used to answer these questions is published in Google Sheets @Research78:online, @Subjecti71:online.

 == RQ1: LoCC vs. $#sym.Delta"CD"$ Correlation <RQ1Findings>

-To answer RQ1, we will explore newest version of each repository and see how the CD metric correlates with LoCC.
+To answer RQ1, the newest version of each repository is explored to see how the $#sym.Delta"CD"$ metric correlates with LoCC.

 === Correlation Results